Original Music by Tey \\\ Fir & Owain Kelly

 Stacy Cochran

-is a director, screenwriter, and producer based in New York City.
+is a screenwriter, director and producer based in NY.

-She made her feature debut with Columbia TriStar title MY NEW GUN starring Diane Lane and James LeGros.
-It was shot on 35mm film by Oscar-nominated cinematographer Ed Lachman, ASC.
-It premiered in Director's Fortnight at Cannes and earned an Independent Spirit Award nomination for Best First Feature.
+Her first film was MY NEW GUN starring Diane Lane, James LeGros and Tess Harper, shot by Ed Lachman, ASC.
+It premiered in Director's Fortnight at Cannes, and earned an Independent Spirit Award nomination for Best First Feature.

-As the Arthur Levitt Artist-in-Residence at Williams College, she has taught screenwriting and directing in Williamstown, Massachusetts where she also served as head of the Program Advisory committee at the Massachusetts Museum of Contemporary Art/MASS MoCA in North Adams.
-She has a BA in Political Science from Williams, and an MFA in Film from Columbia University.
+As the Arthur Levitt Artist-in-Residence, Stacy has taught screenwriting and directing at Williams College in Williamstown, Massachusetts.
+She has a B.A. in Political Science from Williams and an MFA in Film from Columbia.
+She lives in lower Manhattan

 Click around...